jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 ## Summary

-Networking skills are vital for reconnaissance, spoofing, and connecting to other sytems.
+Networking skills are vital for reconnaissance, spoofing, and connecting to other systems.

 ## Exercises